chanvely/UnityBasicschan2/README.md

     add a movement to move diagnoally to the top-left with a 't' key and to the down-right with a 'z' key
 - Screenshots of movement are included as a pdf file.

-- Notice: My computer had a problem with committing to repository, so I used my friend's one to upload. :( I hope you understand this situation!!
+- Notice: My computer had a problem with committing to repository, so I used my friend's one to upload :( I hope you understand this situation!!